 We love visiting New York City, and it is so easy to access from Boston.
-There are lots of Boston to New York transportation options, including the bus from Boston to NYC, Amtrak train, flights, and driving.
+There are lots of Boston to New York transportation options, including the bus from Boston to NYC, Amtrak train from Boston to NYC, flights (from Delta, JetBlue, and others), and driving.
 Over the years, we’ve experienced most of them with our family, so here are our experiences.

 Do you have a favorite Boston to New York transportation option?
 Leave a comment below, and let us know!

-We received two complimentary tickets on the LimoLiner at no cost a few years ago and purchased two.
+We received two complimentary tickets on the LimoLiner roundtrip from Boston to New York at no cost a few years ago and purchased two.
 This post also contains affiliate links.
 A purchase through one of these links may result in a commission paid to us.
 All opinions are my own.

 Boston to New York transportation options, including the bus from Boston to NYC